Last updated on

 7.1.4.
 Duldung

 Applicants who received rejection of their asylum application but were temporarily exempt from deportation (this is called “Duldung” in German) can have this exemption extended repeatedly for several years and thus manage to stay in the country.
 However, persons suspended from deportation need approval of the local immigration authority to engage in gainful employment and only gain secondary access to the labour market.
 In the meantime they can complete vocational training that will improve their chances in the job market (also known as “Ausbildungsduldung”).
-Moreover, under the new Chancen-Aufenthaltsrecht that came into force at the end of 2022, foreigners who have had a “tolerated stay permit” (i.e., ‘Duldung’) for more than 5 years, have not committed any criminal offences in Germany, have not provided false information to the German authorities regarding their identity and are committed to the German constitution can apply for a one-time residence permit for 18 months.
+Moreover, under the new Chancen-Aufenthaltsrecht that came into force at the end of 2022 and will remain in force until the end of 2025, foreigners who have had a “tolerated stay permit” (i.e., ‘Duldung’) for more than 5 years, have not committed any criminal offences in Germany, have not provided false information to the German authorities regarding their identity and are committed to the German constitution can apply for a one-time residence permit for 18 months.
 With this residence permit they will gain full unrestricted access to the German labour market for the duration of the permit.

 8. Naturalization – Who Can Acquire German Citizenship